dachcom-digital/pimcore-members/docs/200_Restrictions.md

 # Restrictions

-The Restriction Feature is disable by default.
+The Restriction Feature is disabled by default.
 So activate it first:

 ```yaml
 members: